List of future Interstate Highways: Interstate 274 (North Carolina)

 Interstate 274 is the future designation for the western half of the beltway, currently designated as NC 452.
 When completed, it will connect US 158, near Clemmons, North Carolina, to Future I-74/Future I-285/US 52, in Bethania.
 I-274 first appeared on North Carolina Department of Transportation (NCDOT) planning maps in the early 2000s but was later disused for over a decade since.
-On May 20, 2019, the American Association of State Highway and Transportation Officials (AASHTO) approved a request to establish Future I-274.
-Justification given by NCDOT was that the 16.83 mi section would satisfy a great need to alleviate congestion in Winston-Salem and connect the western portion of the urbanized area.
+In May 2019, the American Association of State Highway and Transportation Officials (AASHTO) approved a request to establish Future I-274.
+Justification given by NCDOT was that the 16.83 mi section would satisfy a great need to alleviate congestion in Winston-Salem, and connect the western portion of the urbanized area.

-Interstate 310 (Mississippi)
+Interstate 343

-Interstate 310 is a proposed Interstate in Mississippi.
-Construction was supposed to begin in 2008 but never occurred.
-Much of the land clearing was done.
+Interstate 343 is a proposed designation for the existing Muskogee Turnpike.
+The current designated number is Oklahoma State Highway 351.

 Interstate 365

 Interstate 365 is a proposed redesignation of the Cumberland Parkway once it is upgraded to Interstate standards.
-On August 5, 2021, Congress released a new infrastructure bill that proposed to designate the whole length of the Cumberland Expressway as a Future Interstate, with the designation of I-365.
+In August 2021, Congress released a new infrastructure bill that proposed to designate the whole length of the Cumberland Expressway as a Future Interstate, with the designation of I-365.
 The designation would need approval from AASHTO, the FHWA, and upgrades of several interchanges and other improvements before the designation could be implemented.

 Interstate 369 (Kentucky)

-Interstate 369 is planned to follow the entire Audubon Parkway with the Western terminus to Interstate 69 being called Interstate 69 Spur.
+Interstate 369 is planned to follow the entire Audubon Parkway.
+The western terminus to Interstate 69 will be called the Interstate 69 Spur.

-Interstate 380 (Ohio)

-Interstate 380 is proposed to start from the southern terminus of Ohio SR 8 at Akron to the intersection of I-271.
-The project has not been approved yet.